THM-Health/PILOS/docs/docs/development/04-workflow.md

 ```

 ### Frontend
-Since the refactoring of the frontend to Vue 3 and to PrimeVue the frontend tests are missing.
+Since the refactoring of the frontend to Vue 3 and PrimeVue, the frontend tests are still a work in progress.
-We plan to replace the old vitest tests with (Cypress)[https://www.cypress.io] tests in the future.
+We have started adding some basic [Cypress](https://www.cypress.io) tests, but they are currently incomplete, and code coverage is not yet implemented.
+The old Vitest tests have been removed.
+If you need to reference them, please check the old branches.

-If you have experience with Cypress and want to help us, feel free to create a PR.
+If you have experience with Cypress and would like to contribute,
+your help is welcome!
+Please feel free to create a PR.

 ## Submit changes
 After implementing the new feature or bugfix you must create a new pull request to the original repository by using the